-During the year, the Scheme paid pensions in respect of four (2022: four) Trustee Directors of the Scheme.
+During the year, the Scheme paid pensions in respect of three (2023: four) Trustee Directors of the Scheme.

-During the year the Scheme paid fees and expenses to the Chair of the Trustee and fees to certain other Directors of the Trustee relating to the exercise of their duties.
-In 2023, these fees and expenses amounted to £41,159 (2022: £90,174) (see note 7).
-The fees and expenses paid to the Chair of the Trustee ceased during 2023 as the Chair is now a professional trustee rather than an individual Trustee Director.
-Trustee fees are now paid directly by the Sponsoring Employer.
+During the prior year the Scheme paid fees and expenses to the Chair of the Trustee and fees to certain other Directors of the Trustee relating to the exercise of their duties.
+In 2024, these fees and expenses amounted to £nil (2023: £41,159) (see note 7).
+The fees and expenses are now paid directly by the Sponsoring Employer.